eNMS-automation/eNMS/docs/services/service_system.rst

 A service is a Python script that performs an action.
 A service is defined by:

 - A database model.
 You can define all the parameters you need as SQL Alchemy columns: this is what eNMS stores in the database.
 - A form.
-It defines what is displayed in the UI, and it validates that the user input is correct.
+It defines what is displayed in the UI, and it validates the user inputs.

-In ``eNMS/eNMS/automation/services/examples``, you will find the file ``example_service.py`` with a service template that you can use as starting point to create your own services.
+In ``eNMS/eNMS/services/examples``, you will find the file ``example_service.py`` with a service template that you can use as starting point to create your own services.
 This file contains the following code :

 ::